Cultural Landscapes: Sustainable Communities, Environmental Justice and the Media

 Studying “cultural landscapes” means looking at how the land bears the imprint of generations of human cultures.
 We will learn to read landscapes as primary sources of information about culture, community identity and the relationship between humans and their environment.

 This program will focus on how the transformations of landscapes are linked to struggles for sustainability and justice.
-In the exploration of these questions, we will explore the foundations of cultural, environmental, documentary and sustainability studies.
+In the exploration of these questions, we will study the foundations of cultural, environmental, media and sustainability studies.
 Selected topics in sustainability studies will be introduced, including the study of complex systems, climate change, human population, environmental justice, energy and species extinction.
-We will look at the role the media plays in shaping our understanding of people, places and resources.
+We will look at the role of photography and film in shaping our understanding of people, places and resources.
 We will also learn how people in diverse political, economic and social situations are working to create just and sustainable communities, as we observe, analyze and engage with communities involved in these efforts.

 We will examine the histories of expansion, colonization, globalization and migration in the Middle East, the American West and the U.S./Mexico border region during fall quarter.
 In winter, we will examine specific contested landscapes through international case studies of Iraq, Israel/Palestine, Egypt Venezuela and Brazil.
 The centerpiece of spring quarter will be learning about landscapes of sustainability and justice through active engagement with the communities here in South Puget Sound.